Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Abstract

 \section{Abstract}

-We study natural privacy filters, which enable the exact composition of differentially private (DP) mechanisms with adaptively chosen privacy characteristics.
-Earlier privacy filters consider only simple privacy parameters such as R\'enyi-DP or Gaussian DP parameters.
-Natural filters account for the entire privacy profile of every query, promising greater utility for a given privacy budget.
+We study privacy filters, which enable privacy accounting for differentially private (DP) mechanisms with adaptively chosen privacy characteristics.
+We develop a general theory that characterizes the worst-case privacy loss of an interaction involving an analyst that respects some restrictions on what queries they may issue.
+We apply this theory to develop residue filters, which unifies existing privacy filters.
+We develop the Gaussian DP (GDP) residue filter, which strictly improves upon the na\"ive GDP filter.
+We also show that residue filters capture the natural filter, which promises greater utility by leveraging exact privacy accounting techniques.
+Earlier privacy filters consider only simple privacy parameters such as R\'enyi-DP or GDP parameters.
+Natural filters account for the entire privacy profile of every query, promising more efficient use of a given privacy budget.
 We show that, contrary to other forms of DP, natural privacy filters are not free in general.
-Indeed, we show that only families of privacy mechanisms that are well-ordered when composed admit free natural privacy filters.
+We present a characterization of when a family of private queries admits free natural filters for a given budget.
+In particular, only families of privacy mechanisms that are totally-ordered when composed admit free natural privacy filters with respect to an arbitrary privacy budget.
+Finally, we show that, while the natural approximate-DP filter can fail in the presence of adaptive adversary, it cannot fail too badly: the output remains approximate-DP with parameters at most poly-logarithmically worse than the intended privacy parameters.